 For severe thunderstorms, tornadoes, and flash floods, a WARNING means things are nasty and it's all going down right this second.

-A winter storm WARNING means- don’t even think about leaving your house/business/school wherever because it’s not sage to go outside.
-If you’re traveling when a WARNING is issued, you need to not try to fight the storm, but instead find a place to hang out until the worst of it is over.
+A winter storm WARNING means- don’t even think about leaving your house/business/school wherever because it’s not safe to go outside.
+If you’re traveling when a WARNING is issued, you need to not try to fight the storm, but instead, find a place to hang out until the worst of it is over.

 How to Remember the Difference Between a Watch and a Warning

 I always associate a watch with keeping an eye on things (you know, you watch something with your eyes).
 A warning has an "i" which can stand for "imminent" or "is" happening right now.